MITLibraries/dos-server/docs/adr/adr-4-s3.md

 ## Consequences

-We will likely need to coordinate resource planning with the infrastructure team as the number of digital files DOS needs to store in S3 is currently not known.
-(It may also be possible to "reuse S3" links, where feasible.)
+The DOS team will likely need to coordinate resource planning with the infrastructure team as the number of digital files DOS needs to store in S3 is currently unknown.
+Any relevant decisions should be documented.